JGCRI/pygcam/docs/source/scenarios-xml.rst

 Note that `value2` (but not `value1`) can be a comma-delimited string to identify multiple values.
-In this case, the test is whether `value1` is in the list of values created by splitting the string on the commmas and stripping blanks at the start and end of the resulting values.
+In this case, the test is whether `value1` is in the list of values created by splitting the string on the commas and stripping blanks at the start and end of the resulting values.
 Thus, the following two blocks are functionally equivalent: